Cuesta College, San Luis Obispo, CA

 absorbing a photon. *************** emitting a photon. ** annihilated by a positron. **** (Unsure/guessing/lost/help!) ****

-"It violates rule number 2: 'You must have exactly one arrow going into the vertex and exactly one arrow coming out.'"
+"There must be one arrow going into the vertex and one arrow coming out."

 Ask the instructor an anonymous question, or make a comment.
 Selected questions/comments may be discussed in class.